berkeley-deep-learning/cs294-131-f17/arxiv.md

 	To find the optimal hyperparameters for their algorithm (threshold to group filters, number of groups, etc), they use a recurrent RL network.
 This approach is similar to Quoc Le and Barret Zoph’s work from 9/25’s talk.
 The loss for grouping is the L2 norm for minimizing inter-group filter output distance and maximizing intra-group filter output distance.
 	Experiments were run on the Office data set introduced by Saenko et al. 2010.
 This dataset has 31 classes and 20 examples per class of a common office setting.
 Grouping Neurons by Activations (GNA) improve performance from fine-tuning by almost 10% (from 70.07% to 79.94%).
 Further optimizing with their RL hyperparameter search sees another 5% increase to 85.04%.

-### Title: SE3-Pose-Nets: Structured Deep Dynamics Models for Visuomotor Planning and Control
+### SE3-Pose-Nets: Structured Deep Dynamics Models for Visuomotor Planning and Control

 **Authors**: Arunkumar Byravan, Felix Leeb, Franziska Meier and Dieter Fox **Arxiv Link**: https://arxiv.org/pdf/1710.00489.pdf